SeanCondon/meter-daily-csv-to-google-form/docs/index.md

   * Depending on your tariff this will be the least expensive time to use electricity.
   * This may not be present in your data if you are not on a time of use tariff.

-As these cumulative values make it hard to compare usage between days and across years, there will be an additional column for each of the above columns that is the difference between the current day and the previous day.
+As these cumulative values make it hard to compare usage between days/months and across years, there will be an additional column for each of the above columns that is the difference between the current day and the previous day.
 This will allow you to see the daily usage.

 The tool will work with only one MPRN and one Meter Serial number at a time.
 Support for more than this may come in the future.